Spinal constructions for continuous type-space branching processes with interactions: Definition of the population

 \item For all $\left(x,\Z,t,n\right) \in \mathcal{X}\times\Zset\times\mathbb{R}_+\times \mathbb{N}^*$,

-\end{enumerate} \end{ass} The growth rate of the traits of individuals is bounded in the first hypothesis by an exponential growth rate controlled by the trait of each individual and the mean trait in the population.
-The second point ensures that events that do not change the number of individuals do not accumulate in finite populations.
-The third hypothesis uniformly controls the minimum lifetime of an individual.
+\end{enumerate} \end{assumption} The growth rate of the traits of individuals is bounded in the first hypothesis by an exponential growth rate controlled by the trait of each individual and the mean trait in the population.
+The second point ensures that events that do not change the number of individuals do not accumulate in finite time.
+The third hypothesis uniformly controls the minimum lifetime of an individual and is used in the proof of Proposition \ref{prop: unique original} to control the first moment of the total mass.
 This hypothesis, together with the first one, ensures that the lifespan of each individual decreases exponentially at most with its trait.
 Note that this assumption does not constrain the function $B_1(\cdot)$.
 The last hypothesis restricts the framework under consideration to fragmentation processes that do not create matter or energy.
-This set of hypothese is sufficiently large to cover a large portion of models in physics and ecology, exponential growth being a classical assumption in many stochastic models in ecology and evolution, see \textit{e.g.} \cite{REES2018121, cohen1995population}.
+This set of hypotheses is sufficiently large to cover a large portion of models in physics and ecology, exponential growth being a classical assumption in many stochastic models in ecology and evolution, see \textit{e.g.} \cite{REES2018121, cohen1995population}.

-\begin{prop} Under Assumption \ref{assumption A}, the sequence $(T_k, k\geq 0)$ of jumps times of the process $\left(\Zbar_t, t\geq 0\right)$ tends to infinity almost surely. \end{prop} We can thus conclude, following the proof of Theorem 2.1 in \cite{Marguet19}, that under this set of hypothese, the process $\left(\Zbar_t, t\geq 0\right)$ is uniquely defined on $\mathbb{R}_+$.
-However, the spinal construction introduced in Section \ref{section: Many-to-One formula} can be established with less restrictive hypothese.
+\begin{proposition} Under Assumption \ref{assumption A}, the sequence $(T_k, k\geq 0)$ of jumps times of the process $\left(\Zbar_t, t\geq 0\right)$ tends to infinity almost surely. \end{proposition} We can thus conclude, following the proof of Theorem 2.1 in \cite{Marguet19}, that under this set of hypotheses, the process $\left(\Zbar_t, t\geq 0\right)$ is uniquely defined on $\mathbb{R}_+$.
+However, the spinal construction introduced in Section \ref{section: Many-to-One formula} can be established with less restrictive hypotheses.
 In this case, accumulation of jumps times may happen in finite time and the spinal construction holds until this explosion time.